-Catherine oversaw the City’s $3.7 Million Energy Efficiency and Conservation Block Grant and has been leading the City’s climate protection efforts, such as helping the City win a City Energy Project award, pass an energy benchmarking ordinance, conduct Greenhouse Gas Emissions inventory and reporting, and develop the first Climate Action Adaptation Plan for the City.
+Catherine oversaw the City’s $3.7 Million Energy Efficiency and Conservation Block Grant and has been leading the City’s climate protection efforts, such as helping the City win the Bloomberg American Cities Climate Challenge award, the City Energy Project award, pass an energy benchmarking ordinance, conduct five Greenhouse Gas Emissions inventories and reporting, and develop the first Climate Action & Adaptation Plan and Climate Vulnerability Assessments for the City.
 She also led the City in the HUD-funded Regional Sustainable Communities Planning Grant on transit-oriented development, and oversaw the City’s STAR Community Rating System efforts, in which the City earned a Three Star Rating.